ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

 *	sup or superscript examples are 4th and or 2 to the second power.
 *	sub or subscript examples are CO2 as a chemical formula and footnotes.

+## White Space

+*	White space collapsing is what happens when a browser comes across 2 or more spaces next to each other and it automatically only displays 1 space.
+*	Authors will take advantage of this to make their code easier to read.

+## Line Breaks & Horizontal Rules

+*	br /, unlike when a p or h1 are shown on new lines, you can use br / to add a line break in the middle of a paragraph.
+*	To create a break between themes, such as a change of topic in a book, or a new scene in a play, you can add a horizontal rule using, hr /.
+*	These are also known as empty elements given that there are no words between an opening and closing tag.
+Hence, there is usually only one tag to an empty element and have a space before the slash, br /.